Skip to main content

 This development has sparked varied reactions from political analysts and stakeholders.
 Some view the presidency’s stance as a necessary step to assert authority and maintain order, while others see it as an internal party matter that should be resolved through dialogue.

 The move is also seen as part of President Tinubu’s broader strategy to consolidate power and ensure stability in key states ahead of upcoming political engagements.
-Governor Fubara, who has been facing challenges to his authority, is expected to leverage the President’s support to push forward his governance agenda.

 As the situation unfolds, all eyes are on Rivers State, where the political dynamics are being closely watched by national leaders and observers.
 The outcome could have implications for the ruling party’s standing in the region and the country’s overall political landscape.